Obama says same-sex couples should be able to marry

 Romney, campaigning in Oklahoma City, said he believes "marriage is a relationship between a man and a woman."
 He has said he supports hospital visitation rights and other domestic partnership benefits for gay and lesbian couples.

-Analysts saw Obama's move as a calculated risk at a time when polls indicated that an increasing number of Americans support legally recognizing gay marriages.
+Political analysts saw Obama's move as a calculated risk at a time when polls indicate that a slight majority of Americans now support legally recognizing gay marriages.

-A recent Reuters/Ipsos poll said that more than 39 percent of Americans believe same-sex couples should be allowed to marry legally.
-Another 23.5 percent said that such couples should be allowed to form civil unions but not marry, while nearly 27 percent opposed marriage or civil unions for gay and lesbian couples.

 "It is not without political risk," Democratic strategist Julian Epstein said on MSNBC.
 "Polls show that nearly every segment of the population" is moving toward acceptance of gay marriage, but "Republicans certainly will try to use it as a wedge in the African American community and with non-college educated white voters," key voting blocs in which many people oppose gay marriage.